av1ppp/please/README.md

 </a>
 </p>

-Please is a simple task runner
+`Please` is a simple task runner using Python.

 ### Quick Start